The Painted Hills is a movie starring canine star Lassie as Shep.

 - Deus ex Machina: Taylor's final attempt to kill Shep off once and for all is foiled by his gun freezing solid.

 - Informed Attribute: At the start of the film, Tommy's mother worries that he "hasn't cried once" over the death of his father; but once Tommy appears on screen, the very first thing he does is burst into tears.
-Completely unmotivated, at that.
+Completely unprovoked, at that.

 - Karmic Death: Taylor dies by falling off a cliff, the same way he killed Jonathan.